 Giving your pup a heartworm preventative such as Heartgard every month will keep him safe and give you peace of mind.

-And last, but most definitely not least, a puppy who is sick, whose diet is poor, or whose immune system is weak is a prime target for parasites... not to mention dangerous viruses and bacteria as well.
+A puppy who is sick, whose diet is poor, or whose immune system is weak is a prime target for parasites... not to mention dangerous viruses and bacteria as well.

 Here are a couple of the very best products on the market, ones that I would recommend.....